-- have extended days of absence.
-Makeup opportunities should be provided in a reasonable timeframe. - Students who test positive for COVID-19 are to report the diagnosis at https://ttucovid19.ttu.edu/User/Consent.
-Doing so will generate a letter that students may present to their instructors as documentation in support of absences and will also trigger notification to the Dean of Students office, which in turn will notify the student's dean's office. - Contact tracers will identify and advise other students who may have been directly exposed to a positive-reporting student and provide those students with appropriate documentation in support of absences, if needed.
-As noted above, vaccinated students (including those with medical or religious exceptions) that have been directly exposed to a positive-reporting student are not required to quarantine and can continue with normal activities while monitoring for any symptoms. - Students who directly inform their instructors of having a known exposure to a COVID-19 positive person should be directed by the instructor to contact Student Health Services at 806-743-2848. - There is no expectation that courses scheduled as face-to-face must provide an online option to students who report testing positive for COVID-19 or who are isolating or quarantining for exposure to someone with COVID-19.
-However, plans should be made to provide remote options or makeup opportunities in case instructors or students test positive or must quarantine during final exams or scheduled defenses. - 2.
-If you are ill and can attribute your symptoms to something other than COVID-19: - a.
-If your illness renders you unable to attend face-to-face classes, participate in synchronous online classes, or miss specified assignment due dates in asynchronous online classes, you are encouraged to visit with either Student Health Services at 806.743.2848 or your health care provider.
-Note that Student Health Services and your own and other health care providers may arrange virtual visits. - b.
-During the health provider visit, request a "return to school" note; - c.
-E-mail the instructor a picture of that note; - d.
-Return to class by the next class period after the date indicated on your note.
+- 1. If you are ill and think the symptoms might be COVID-19-related: - a) Call Student Health Services at 806.743.2848 or your health care provider. - b) Self-report as soon as possible using the ttucovid19.ttu.edu management system.
+This website has specific directions about how to upload documentation from a medical provider and what will happen if your illness renders you unable to participate in classes for more than one week. - c) If your illness is determined to be COVID-19-related, remaining documentation and communication will be handled through the Office of the Dean of Students, including notification to your instructors. - d) If your illness is determined not to be COVID-19-related, please follow steps 2.a-d below. - 2.
+If you are ill and can attribute your symptoms to something other than COVID-19: - a) If your illness renders you unable to attend face-to-face classes, participate in synchronous online classes, or miss specified assignment due dates in asynchronous online classes, you are encouraged to visit with either Student Health Services at 806.743.2848 or your health care provider.
+Note that Student Health Services and your own and other health care providers may arrange virtual visits. - b) During the health provider visit, request a "return to school" note; - c) E-mail the instructor a picture of that note; - d) Return to class by the next class period after the date indicated on your note.